 Pardis attended St. John’s University School of Law on a merit-based St. Thomas Moore Scholarship and graduated as part of the first class of the Pro Bono Scholars Program.
 She dedicated her time at law school to the Consumer Justice for the Elderly: Litigation Program, where she represented low-income elderly clients in consumer litigation matters.
 She received her Bachelor’s degree with a double major in Political Science and Sociology from Stony Brook University.

-Pardis is admitted to practice law in North Carolina State and New York State.
-In her spare time, Pardis enjoys spending time with her family and travelling.
+Pardis is admitted to practice law in the North Carolina state and federal courts and New York state courts.
+In her spare time, Pardis enjoys spending time with her family and traveling.

 Most Recent Posts

-Cranfill Sumner & Hartzog LLP (CSH Law) today announced that Pardis Camarda has joined the firm as an associate based in its Wilmington office.
+Cranfill Sumner LLP (Cranfill Sumner) today announced that Pardis Camarda has joined the firm as an associate based in its Wilmington office.
 Pardis will join our Admiralty & Maritime Practice.… Read More